zenithstudio009/zenith-PQ-dual-layer-sdk/README.md

 	•	ECDSA Signature (classical layer): Maintains compatibility with existing chains (Ethereum, BNB, Polygon, Arbitrum, Solana, Aptos, etc).
 	•	PQC Signature (quantum-proof layer): Generated using NIST-approved CRYSTALS-Dilithium.
-	•	Optional Encryption: CRYSTALS-Kyber (KEM) can be used to secure private key material or session keys.
+	•	CRYSTALS-Kyber (KEM) can be used to secure private key material.

 ## This makes Zenith the HTTPS moment for Web3 - future-proofing wallets, dApps, and exchanges against quantum attacks while also delivering immediate fraud detection and audit logs.